phetdam/c-npy-demo/README.rst

    :alt: GitHub Workflow Status

-*We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil* [#]_
+*We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil* [#]_.

-   Note:
+.. leave note as comment

+..
 The contents of this repository will see significant change in the near future, as I have decided to greatly simplify the code being used.
 The implied volatility stuff will be moved to a new repository, whose name will be yet another play on snake-related stuff.
 There is more code than I